Write a schema only app

 • The model keyword defines models.
 A model represents a database table and a set of auto synthesized HTTP requests to interact with it.
 The things start with a @ is called decorator.
 In Teo schema, plenty of things can be decorated including models, model fields, model relations.
 A decorator modifies the behavior of the decorated item.
 The thing start with a $ is called pipeline.
 There are one or more pipeline items in a pipeline.
 A pipeline validates and transforms its input value into its output value, or throw errors if value is invalid.
 Look at this part: $if($presents, $isEmail).
 It means when an email value is set, if the value is not null, which is presented, validate the value against $isEmail.
 If the value passed in is not a valid email address, revoke this value and throw an error to the frontend requester.
 The @relation decorator defines a model relation.
 In this case, a user has many posts and a post has an author.
 The fields argument and references argument takes 1 or more primitive fields on the model.
 These argument describes by which fields the models are connected.
 The trailing ? in a type expression indicates the value is optional.

 In Teo schema, trailing comma is allowed wherever comma is used.
-The whole schema langauge is inspired by a lot of languages like TypeScript, Swift, GraphQL and Prisma.
+The whole schema language is inspired by a lot of languages like TypeScript, Swift, GraphQL and Prisma.
 When we design this, we want developers to feel familiar.
 We take advantages from different programming languages, combine them with our descriptive declarations.
 Teo schema is quite easy and not something to learn with.
 If you have trouble with understanding Teo schema, take it easy, join our Discord group, there are people available to help you.

 Add models with many-to-many relations